RHsyseng/t5g-field-support-team-utils/CONTRIBUTING.md

 If this test fails, we know that our `addition()` function isn't doing what we desire, and there is a bug somewhere in our code.
 This will help us catch bugs before they are deployed to production.
 It also helps when you make a change, to know at a glance that your code isn't breaking anything else.

-Unit tests should be able to run in isolation, without contacting any external services, like API's or databases.
+Unit tests should be able to run in isolation, without contacting any external services, like APIs or databases.
 A unit test is meant to test only our code, and shouldn't be affected by things like state or internet connection, which can fluctuate and result in unreliable unit tests.

 This is different than an integration test or end-to-end test, which might include testing whether your code can create a card on an instance of Jira.

 As a result, when testing functions that require an external connection, you should "mock" all of these connections.
 A mock can stand-in for a call to an API/DB in your test.
 More info is available [here](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/unit-testing/mocking/#mocks).